aeshirey/generator-combinator/README.md

 # generator-combinator
 Provides [parser-combinator](https://en.wikipedia.org/wiki/Parser_combinator)-like combinable text _generation_ in Rust.

+You can add this crate to your Rust project with `generator-combinator = "0.1.0"`.
+[Documentation on docs.rs](https://docs.rs/generator-combinator) and [crates.io listing](https://crates.io/crates/generator-combinator).

 To generate street address-like input, only a few components are required.
 We can quickly produce a range of nearly 1B possible values that can be fully iterated over or randomly sampled:

 ```rust